 This service, as its name gives away, is part of design software company Adobe, owners of some of the most popular video editing tools like Premier Pro and After Effects, and of the cloud design platform Creative Cloud that includes all their software tools.

-Adobe Stock integrates a collection of stock footage directly into Adobe’s Creative Cloud, allowing you to browse, license and edit stock footage into your video production without ever leaving the design program’s interface.
+Adobe Stock integrates a collection of stock footage directly into Adobe's Creative Cloud, allowing you to browse, license, and edit stock footage into your video production without ever leaving the design program's interface.
 And all this, at very affordable prices.
 For these and reasons you will soon find out below, it's one of the Best Stock Footage Sites we listed for you.

 Do you want to explore this offer?
 Visit Adobe Stock.
 Do you want to try their service?
 Get your Adobe Free Trial now!